Physical Fitness: Meaning, Importance, Key Components & Program

 9. Increase Energy Level

-Exercise or physical activity gets the heart rate up and increases the blood flow and releases endorphins, that raise your energy level.
+Exercise or physical activity raises the heart rate, increases blood flow, and releases endorphins, raising energy levels.
 Good cardiovascular exercises will strengthen your heart and give you more stamina.

-This is because it takes some time for your body to produce the extra mitochondria which it needs.
-The more active you are, the more mitochondria, your body can produce.
+This is because it takes time for your body to produce the extra mitochondria needed.
+The more active you are, the more mitochondria your body can produce.

 10. Improve Skin Health

-Exercise in general—whether resistance training or cardio—helps neutralize whole-body inflammation by releasing anti-inflammatory proteins, while also reducing stress hormones.
-Meanwhile, exercise also helps your body control blood sugar and oxidative stress.
+Exercise in general—whether resistance training or cardio—helps neutralize whole-body inflammation by releasing anti-inflammatory proteins.
+It also helps the body control blood sugar and oxidative stress.

 Improve Skin Health